0xPARC/0xparc-intro-book/src/kzg.typ

   - Peggy can then send a short "proof" convincing Victor that $y$ is the correct value, without having to reveal $P$.

-#todo[I screwed up and there are two primes in play, need to rework fml]

 == Elliptic curve setup done once

-For this scheme we need an elliptic curve $E$ and a fixed generator $g$ of it, and some points on the curve.
+For this scheme we need an elliptic curve $E$ and a fixed generator $g$ of it, as well as some additional points on the curve.
 The good news is that this can be done just once, period.
 After that, anyone in the world can use the published data to run this protocol.

 === The notation $[n]$

-Fix an elliptic curve $E$ over a finite field $FF_q$ and a globally known generator $g in E$.
+Fix $E$ as in @notation and a globally known generator $g in E$.
 For $n in ZZ$ define
 $ [n] := n dot g. $
 The hardness of discrete logarithm means that, given $[n]$, we cannot get $n$.